(a) A lawyer shall:

 - Comments to ABA Model Rule 1.4

-The Louisiana Supreme Court adopted this rule on January 21, 2004.
+The Louisiana Supreme Court adopted this rule on January 20, 2004.
 It became effective on March 1, 2004.
 The court amended this rule in 2006 to add paragraph (c), which implements amendments to Rule 1.8(e) restricting the ability of a lawyer to provide financial assistance to a client.
 The amendment became effective on April 1, 2006.

 Paragraph (a) of this rule is identical to the ABA Model Rule of Professional Conduct 1.4(a) (2002).

 Paragraph (b) of this rule differs from Model Rule 1.4(b).
 The Louisiana rule provides that the lawyer shall give the client “sufficient information to participate intelligently in decisions concerning the objectives of the representation and the means by which they are to be pursued,” while the ABA counterpart provides that the lawyer “shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation.”
 Compare La.
 Rules of Prof’l Conduct r.
 1.4(b) with Model Rules of Prof’l Conduct r.
 1.4(b) (Am.
 Bar Ass’n).
 The LSBA Ethics 2000 Committee recommended divergence from the ABA rule to clarify that, in accord with Rule 1.2, both lawyer and client have a role to play in making decisions concerning the representation.
 However, the Committee intended no major substantive difference from the ABA rule.